 3. What is the difference between Scope Creep and Gold Plating?

-Scope itself assists you in describing all and only what you intend to do through your project work.
-With that in mind, there are two risks that may allow lack of control within this topic:
+The scope itself assists you in describing all and only what you intend to do through your project work.
+With that in mind, two risks may allow lack of control within this topic:

-You can allow uncontrolled change to your scope – this is called “Scope Creep.”
-This is when a change is applied, and it hasn’t been formally considered as a change.
+You can enable uncontrolled change to your scope – this is called “Scope Creep.”
+This is when a change is applied, and it hasn’t been formally considered a change.